jdolitsky/readme-generator/examples/README-nginx.md

 All distroless images are signed using [Sigstore](https://sigstore.dev)!

 <details>
-To verify an image, download [cosign](https://github.com/sigstore/cosign) and run:
+  To verify an image, download <a href="https://github.com/sigstore/cosign">cosign</a> and run:

 ```
 COSIGN_EXPERIMENTAL=1 cosign verify distroless.dev/nginx | jq